 Understanding the use of CBD may initially feel pretty overwhelming, especially if you’re unfamiliar with this type of product.

-However, as long as you follow these basic guidelines, you’ll be well on your way to using CBD oil in a way that is beneficial for you and your specific health conditions and needs.
+However, as long as you follow these basic guidelines, you’ll be well on your way to using CBD oil in a way that is beneficial for you and your specific needs.

 Gill, L. “CBD Goes Mainstream.”
 Consumer Reports.
 Apr 11, 2019. https://www.consumerreports.org/cbd/cbd-goes-mainstream/